 When Can We Detect the Effects of MPAs?

-Containing a carefully designed, well-enforced, and well-studied MPA network, The Channel Islands would seem at face value to be an ideal location to study the regional conservation effects of protected areas.
+Containing a carefully designed, well-enforced, and well-studied MPA network, the Channel Islands would seem at face value to be an ideal location to study the regional conservation effects of protected areas.
 The persistently high response ratios suggest that despite overall decreases in targeted biomass densities inside and outside MPAs, the MPAs may still be providing protection within their borders.
 But, as we have shown here these response ratios are not necessarily an indicator of regional effects.
 The difference-in-difference strategy utilized here presents an alternative identification strategy, that while not without its own strict caveats presents some potential improvements over response-ratios as a means of estimating regional conservation effects.
 While we estimate a highly uncertain but overall positive effect at first, we are unable to detect a robust signal from 2012-2017.
-After 14 years of MPA protection we are left without a clear picture of the effect of the Channel Island MPA network on biomass densities of targeted fin-fish species.
+After 14 years of MPA protection and following a large environmental perturbation, we are left without a clear picture of the effect of the Channel Island MPA network on biomass densities of targeted fin-fish species.

 Our simulation results suggest though that we should not be surprised by this result.
 The Channel Islands MPAs cover approximately 20% of the waters in the Channel Islands, and while formal stock assessments are not available for many of the targeted species in our analysis, what evidence we have suggests that, as a group, these fish are on average not heavily overfished.
 Some species, such as California sheephead and blue rockfish were likely below target levels during the period (47, 48), but projections based upon the overall average response across all species will likely suggest modest benefits even if a subset of species could experience much larger population gains.
-Harkening back to our simulations, we expect the average percentage difference in densities of targeted species with and without MPAs to be modest (Fig.).
-Effects of this size are likely to be challenging to detect empirically given the large natural variation of marine ecosystems (especially temperate reefs) and the observation error inherent in infrequent annual survey programs such as those provided by PISCO.
+Again, our simulations, suggest the average percentage difference in densities of targeted species with and without MPAs to be modest (Fig.).
+Effects of this size are likely to be challenging to detect empirically given the large natural variation of marine ecosystems (especially temperate reefs) and the observation error inherent in infrequent (e.g. annual) survey programs, common in these systems

 As an additional complication, our simulations and difference-in-difference model examine percentage changes in biomass densities.
-As an extreme example, an increase in biomass densities from .2kg/m2 to .4kg/m2 would be produce as a 100% increase.
+As an extreme example, an increase in biomass densities from 0.2kg/m2 to 0.4kg/m2 would be produce as a 100% increase.
 While a large percentage increase, this is a small change in absolute biomass densities relative to the variance in the observation process itself (see Fig.S1 for a companion to Fig. scaled by absolute population size).
 In addition, the median estimated age at sexual maturity for the targeted species included in this study is 6 years, meaning that the span of this analysis represents less than three generations of MPA protection for half of the the measured species.
 Ongoing monitoring may yet reveal clearer effects.
 Analysis of more rapidly growing and maturing species, e.g. spiny lobster, may also reveal clearer signals.